 Speaking about methods or approaches of translation: literal translation and free translation are two basic translating skills.
 Proper use of the two approaches can make your translation better.

-Literal translation refers to a method to render of text from one language to another by following closely the form of the source language.
-Definitely different from mechanical translation (word for word translation), literal translation shall provide fluent and accurate translation that is easily comprehended by the readers of the target language.
+Literal translation refers to a method to render text from one language to another by following closely the form of the source language.
+Definitely different from mechanical translation (word-for-word translation), literal translation shall provide a fluent and accurate translation that is easily comprehended by the readers of the target language.

-Free translation is a method to deliver the intended meaning of the source text without paying attention to details such as syntax, style and so on of the original text.
-Free translation is suitable in case the translation is difficult to be understood or accepted by the readers or the translation seems not as attractive or powerful as the original text by approach of literal translation.
+Free translation is a method to deliver the intended meaning of the source text without paying attention to details such as syntax, style, and so on of the original text.
+Free translation is suitable in case the translation is difficult to be understood or accepted by the readers or the translation seems not as attractive or powerful as the original text by the approach of a literal translation.

 People often get confused between literal and free translation.
 Moreover, they get confused about how to handle different types of translation.
 Which type of translation should be used?
 It depends solely on your target audience.

 Keep in mind that the audience that is reading your text might be monolingual.
 Different from a translator, they will not check the source to help them understand the translated text.
 Literal translations are really difficult to read and comprehend.

 It is because when the translator sticks too much to the source it loses the intended message; however, it is recommended to use literal translation when your document is full of technical terminologies.

 On the other hand, if your content is generic then you should avoid literal translation and go for free translation.
 It will help your content sound natural in another language.
 To retain the original essence of the translation is the work of the skilled translator.
 If you follow some steps then you can provide your audience with seamless free translation

 - Do not copy the text like sentence structure and punctuation word to word from the source language.